-1 Introduction
+1. Introduction

-1.1 This Statement of Licensing Policy has been prepared in accordance with the provisions of the Licensing Act 2003 (the Act) and having regard to Guidance issued by the Home Office under Section 182 of the act.
-This policy takes effect from the 4th February 2021.
+This Statement of Licensing Policy has been prepared in accordance with the provisions of the Licensing Act 2003 (the Act) and having regard to Guidance issued by the Home Office under Section 182 of the act.
+This policy takes effect from 4 February 2021.
 The licensing authority is Brighton & Hove City Council.
 The purpose of this statement is to promote the licensing objectives and set out a general approach to making licensing decisions.
 The discretion of the licensing authority in relation to applications under the act is only engaged if 'relevant representations' are made by other persons or responsible authorities.
 This policy will inform the approach to be taken when deciding applications and imposing conditions when relevant representations are received.
 It is also intended as a guide for applicants as to what to include in their operating schedules, always recognising that if no representations are received, the application must be granted.
 The licensing authority must carry out its functions with a view to promoting the licensing objectives and this policy is framed around those objectives.
 Each application will be given individual consideration on its merit.
 The scope of this policy covers the following:

-- · Retail sales of alcohol.
+- Retail sales of alcohol;

-- The supply of alcohol by or on behalf of a club, or to the order of, a member of the club.

-- The provision of regulated entertainment.
+- The supply of alcohol by or on behalf of a club, or to the order of, a member of the club; The provision of regulated entertainment;

-- The provision of late night refreshment.
+- · The provision of late night refreshment.

-1.2 The licensing objectives are:
+1.1 The licensing objectives are:-

-- (a) the prevention of crime and disorder.
+- (a) Prevention of crime and disorder;

-- (b) public safety.
+- (b) Public safety;

-- (c) the prevention of public nuisance; and
+- (c) Prevention of public nuisance;

-- (d) the protection of children from harm.
+- (d) Protection of children from harm.